tchx84/Flatseal/DOCUMENTATION.md

 To summarize it, Flatpak provides two different permissions models: static and dynamic

 Static refers to the permissions set by the developers when applications are built.
-Static permissions are holes in the sandbox, e.g. an application is built with `--filesystem=home` can access _all_ user personal files.
+Static permissions are holes in the sandbox, e.g. an application built with `--filesystem=home` can access _all_ user personal files.
 The benefit of this model is that developers can support Flatpak without any change in their applications code.

 Both Flatseal and `flatpak override` command-line tool, use the overrides backend to manage static permissions.